Barycentric-alignment and reconstruction loss minimization for domain generalization: Related Work

-Since our proposed upper bound is based on the Wasserstein distance, it is worth mentioning the work proposed in \cite{redko2017theoretical,shen2018wasserstein,zhou2020domain}.
-Specifically, \cite{zhou2020domain} use the pairwise Wasserstein-1 distance \citep{COT,OTAM} to estimate the divergence between different seen domains.
+Our proposed upper bound is based on the Wasserstein barycenters.
+Related to this context are the works \cite{REDKO2017THEORETICAL,SHEN2018WASSERSTEIN}, and \cite{zhou2020domain}.
+In \cite{zhou2020domain}, the pairwise Wasserstein-1 distance \cite{peyre2019computational,OTAM}, is used as a measure of domain discrepancy.
 Using the dual form of the Wasserstein-1 distance, the feature extractor in \cite{zhou2020domain} minimizes a combination of cross-entropy loss, Wasserstein distance loss, and a contrastive loss to achieve DG.
-On the other hand, \citep{redko2017theoretical, shen2018wasserstein} are designed for DA problem and constructed based on the Wasserstein-1 distance.
-Even though the bounds from \citep{redko2017theoretical, shen2018wasserstein} share some similarities with ours, their bounds are on the input space and do not explicitly motivate the use of representation functions.
-In addition, their approaches also require more assumptions than our approach, which will be discussed later in Section \ref{sec:bounds}.
+The works \cite{REDKO2017THEORETICAL, SHEN2018WASSERSTEIN} provide upper bounds for the risk of unseen domain based on the Wasserstein-1 distance.
+Although they were originally proposed for DA, they can be adapted to the DG set-up.
+While the bounds from \cite{REDKO2017THEORETICAL, SHEN2018WASSERSTEIN} share some similarities with ours, their bounds are constructed in the input space and therefore do not explicitly motivate the use of representation functions.
+By contrast, our proposed upper bound measures the discrepancy of domains in the representation space, which naturally justifies the decomposition of the hypothesis in the practical implementation.
+A detailed analysis and comparison of the bounds in \cite{REDKO2017THEORETICAL, SHEN2018WASSERSTEIN} and our proposed bound can be found in Appendix~\ref{apd: compare bounds}.

+In addition to the domain-invariant feature learning approach, which is the main focus of this paper, there are other noteworthy and emerging directions in domain generalization research.
+These are data manipulation techniques \cite{borlino2021rethinking}, meta-learning strategies \cite{du2020learning}, use of pre-trained models \cite{li2022domain}, and seeking flat minima \cite{cha2021swad}.
+For more details, we refer the reader to \cite{wang2022generalizing,zhou2021domain} which are recent survey articles on DG.